 10. Connect with other coaches.

 Network with other coaches to get support along the way.
-Being able to share and bounce ideas off each other, share materials, or just help work though an issue can be so beneficial.
-You might want to join CAMP-SIG, the TCEA Special Interest Group for instructional coaches.
-Membership is only $20/year and will connect you immediately to a thriving network of both experienced and new coaches.
+Being able to share and bounce ideas off each other, share materials, or just help work through an issue can be so beneficial.

-If you are looking for more ways to improve your practice as an instructional technology coach, don’t forget to check out our Campus Technology Specialist Certification program and our Campus Technology Specialist Academy in November.
+If you are looking for more ways to improve your practice as an instructional technology coach, don’t forget to check out our recommended sessions for coaches at the TCEA Convention & Exposition.
 In addition, please share what you wish you had known as an instructional coach in the comments below.